History of Game Informer in Timeline

 July 2008: Sacred Cow Barbecues in Issue 183

-In March 2009, the online staff began creating the code for the latest redesign of the Game Informer website, to coincide with the magazine's own redesign.
+In March 2009, the online staff began creating the code for what would be the latest redesign to date, intending to release it in conjunction with the magazine's own redesign.

-On October 1, 2009, the newly redesigned Game Informer website went live, featuring a rebuilt media player and user activity feed.
+On October 1, 2009, the newly redesigned Game Informer website went live, with a welcome message from Editor-In-Chief Andy McNamara.
+New features were introduced, including a rebuilt media player, a feed highlighting user activity, and the ability to create user reviews.
 The magazine's podcast, The Game Informer Show, was also launched.

 November 2009: Game Informer Launched in Australia

-In November 2009, Game Informer was launched in Australia by Chris Stead and Citrus Media.
+In November 2009, Game Informer was launched in Australia by Chris Stead and publisher Citrus Media.

-In 2009, the "Classic GI" section, which provided brief reviews of older games, was discontinued months before the magazine's redesign.
+In 2009, Game Informer discontinued the magazine's "Classic GI" section, which provided brief reviews of older games, months before the redesign of the magazine.

-By June 2010, Game Informer Australia became the first local games publication to pass 10,000 subscribers.
+By June 2010, Game Informer Australia had become the first local games publication to pass 10,000 subscribers.

-August 18, 2010: Australia's Biggest-Selling Video Games Publication
+August 18, 2010: Becomes Australia's Biggest-Selling Video Games Publication

 By August 18, 2010, Game Informer Australia had become Australia's biggest-selling video games publication.